marcoonroad/Coro-Simple/README.md

 ##### Coroutine: Constructor #####

-Soon after, the **coro** keyword returns a constructor, and you may think *"but why it returns a constructor?"*...
+Soon after, the **coro** keyword gives back a constructor, and you may think *"but why it returns a constructor?"*...
 Well, for two mainly reasons:

 * *For code reuse:* you can use the coroutine on different places, without declare / return